core-wg/oscore/draft-ietf-core-object-security.md

 Note that in this specification only algorithms that use nonces equal or greater than 7 bytes are supported.
 The nonce construction with S, ID_PIV, and PIV together with endpoint unique IDs and encryption keys make it easy to verify that the nonces used with a specific key will be unique, see {{kn-uniqueness}}.

-When Observe is not used, the request and the response may use the same nonce.
-In this way, the Partial IV does not have to be sent in responses, which reduces the size.
-For processing instructions see {{processing}}.
+If the Partial IV is not present in a response, the nonce from the request is used.
+When Observe is not used (i.e. when there is a single response to a request), the request and the response should typically use the same nonce to reduce message overhead.
+Both alternatives provide all the required security properties, see {{#kn-uniqueness}} and {{#replay-protection}}.
+The only non-Observe scenario where a Partial IV must be included in a response is when the server is unable to perform replay protection, see {{reboot-replay}}.
+For processing instructions see {{#processing}}.

 ~~~~~~~~~~~
      <- nonce length minus 6 B -> <-- 5 bytes -->